Women... Oh, Women!

 Women...
-Oh, Women! (日本の夜　女・女・女物語, Nihon no yoru: Onna onna onna monogatari) is a 1963 Japanese documentary Pink film.
-The first of these softcore pornographic film directed by Tetsuji Takechi, it was released in the United States in 1964.
+Oh, Women! (日本の夜　女・女・女物語, Nihon no yoru: Onna onna onna monogatari) is a 1963 Japanese documentary pink film.
+The first of these softcore pornographic films directed by Tetsuji Takechi, it was released in the United States in 1964.

 Background

 Origins of the Pink film

 In the years since the end of World War II, eroticism had been gradually making its way into Japanese cinema.
 The first kiss to be seen in Japanese film—discreetly half-hidden by an umbrella—caused a national sensation in 1946.
 In the mid-1950s, the controversial taiyozoku films on the teen-age "Sun Tribe", such as Ko Nakahira's Crazed Fruit (1956), introduced unprecedented sexual frankness into Japanese films.
 At the same time, films such as Shintoho's female pearl-diver films starring buxom Michiko Maeda, began showing more flesh than would have previously been imaginable in the Japanese cinema.
 Nevertheless, until the early 1960s, graphic depictions of nudity and sex in Japanese film could only be seen in single-reel "stag films," made illegally by underground film producers such as those depicted in Imamura's film The Pornographers (1966).

 Nudity and sex would officially enter the Japanese cinema with the independent, low-budget pink film genre.
 Known as eroductions at the time, the Pink films genre would come to dominate domestically-produced films in the 1960s and 1970s.
 The first true pink film, and the first Japanese movie with nude scenes, was Satoru Kobayashi's controversial and popular independent production Flesh Market (Nikutai no Ichiba, 1962).